junxit/us-congress-bills-110/metadata.md

 - 2008-09-27 — Mr. Clay asked unanimous consent to discharge from committee and consider.
 - 2008-09-27 — On agreeing to the resolution Agreed to without objection. (text: CR H10214-10215)
 - 2008-09-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10214-10215)
+- 2008-09-29 — Received in the Senate.
+- 2008-10-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S10422-10423)
+- 2008-10-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S10422-10423)